-What makes a place special is not the beautiful scenery, or the famous sights or the historical interests, but the personal connections you make with a place.
-The stories you create by the people that you meet, the things that you do, the interactions you have, or even something as simple as the food you eat.
+What makes a place unique for us individually is not beautiful scenery, or famous sights or historical interests, but your connection and experience.
+Your stories come from the people you meet, things that you do, interactions you have, or something as simple as the food you eat.

-For me, Rome will always be a special place that took me on small adventures with my children, a time when I was changing (and my life as I knew it was changing) and they still wanted to spend time with me.
+For me, Rome will always be a special place that took me on adventures with my children, a time when I was changing (and my life as I knew it was changing) and they still wanted to spend time with me.

 But more than liking Rome itself, it was the “experience” of Rome that I cherish.
-When I think of Rome, I think of a series of wonderful stories woven around my kids, the locals and food.
-And maybe, if I visit again, it will seem like a totally different place in a different time, simply because all the elements have changed.
+When I think of Rome, I think of a series of beautiful stories woven around my kids, the locals and food.
+And maybe, if I visit again, it will seem different, a place from a different time, just because all the elements have changed.

 So if someone says you shouldn’t visit a place based on their experience, follow your own heart.
 Because you just never know the story that may be waiting for you.

-Campo de Fiori
+Staying in Campo de’ Fiori

-Campo de Fiori is located south of Piazza Navona.
+Campo de’ Fiori is located south of Piazza Navona.
 It is a rectangular square and has been the scene of lively events and executions.
-Since the 1800’s a market has been held here.
+Since medieval times a market has been held here.
 A bustling affair filled with an array of food, clothes, homewares and more.

 From Campo de Fiori we walked the long way to the Roman Forum and Colosseum, we explored the nearby Piazza Navona and the Parthenon and Trevi Fountain plus other sites.
 It was the perfect place from which to explore the city.